 Trials and Tribulations of an Ace Pacer Electric Conversion

-While browsing through the East Coast Model Centre catalog about a year ago (1998), I came across an old Ace Pacer kit in the clearance section.
+While browsing through the East Coast Model Centre (now Great Hobbies) catalog about a year ago (1998), I came across an old Ace Pacer kit in the clearance section.
 I promptly ordered it, thinking it would make a great electric conversion.
 Well, things didn’t go very well at first, so I decided I’d write this down and share what I’ve learned.

 The Pacer is a 40″ span pattern plane, intended for an .049 glow engine, with a recommended ready-to-fly weight of 22oz.
 The plane has a sheet balsa fuselage and tail, with a foam wing (the ubiquitous Ace foam wing, still used in the recently re-released Ace Simple Series of kits).
 The wing comes in three pieces which need to be butt-glued together.
 The trailing edge is then faced with balsa, and ailerons are hinged to this.

 This is not a kit review, but I’ve got to say that this is the worst kit I’ve ever built.
 Parts fit was horrible, and the airfoils of the foam wing sections weren’t consistent (they didn’t match where joined).
 I had to do a lot of sanding and shaping of parts that were supposedly preshaped.
 To better support the G-forces of hauling an electric flight battery around, I glassed the wing with 3/4oz glass cloth and water-based polyurethane varnish.

 My original plan was to build the plane stock, and equip it with a 6V Speed 400 motor, Modelair-Tech 2.14:1 gearbox, and Graupner 9×5 folding propeller, all running from seven 600AE or 600AA cells.
 I did my calculations using MotoCalc, and came up with the following performance figures: